namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 p40, cost sharing like HDHP, intended to reduce cost by getting people to shop around more.
 RAND, findings, less money spent but not by shopping around but by getting less care .

+## managed care
+p41, referrals and prior authorizations, to pay less for services as a respknse to more services and higher costs in 1970s and 1980s??
+HMOs.
+And Medicare Advantage.

+More paperwork for clinicians.
+And more hoops for patients.